MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-network.md

 The following example loads a persisted capture file, and filters on `ip.src_host==<IP>`.

 In Wireshark, navigate to **File > Open** and load a persisted capture from the file location used above.
-After the file has loaded below the menu bar, a filter input will appear.
+After the file has loaded below the menu bar, a filter input appears.
 In the filter input, enter `ip.src_host==<IP>`.
-This filter will limit the capture view so that it shows only captures where the source was from the host with the IP `<IP>`.
+This filter limits the capture view so that it shows only captures where the source was from the host with the IP `<IP>`.

 ## Next steps